 This philosophy embraces a key assumption that a developer must provide the parking capacity because those that purchase the property will probably own a car.
 Without their own parking, the responsibility for providing somewhere for it to be stored when it is not in use will fall to the community and then onto the local Council.
 Those residents will complain that there is no-where for them to park their cars near their homes and the expectation is that the Council must invest wider public funds to provide additional capacity and address the problem.

-somewhere to store the vehicle overnight that is not on the public highway.
+In the US and Canada, bylaws prohibit overnight parking on-street.
+Residents must find somewhere to store their cars overnight that is not on the public highway.
 Vehicles left o

 Minimum parking standards are created to avoid parking overspill.
 An alternative policy is to establish clear regulation with respect to the management and acceptability of parking in the local community and streets.
 Properties that do not have their own parking may be permissible.
 This may make more sites viable for development and/or reduce the cost of purchase.
 Those that select to live in those properties are free to make their own choices about car ownership and the consequent responsibilities to provide or lease adequate parking for it.